 Pilot training vs. aeronautical engineering, these two paths will allow you to work in the aviation industry.

 If you are an aviation enthusiast, becoming a pilot or working as an aeronautical engineer will not make much difference.
 In both cases, you will be working with the aircraft.

 Ultimately, the choice belongs to you.

-If you are fond of operating and aircraft in the sky, then choosing to become a pilot is the best option.
+If you are fond of operating an aircraft in the sky, becoming a pilot is the best option.

 What if you are not interested in flying an airplane?
 If you are more interested in the technical stuff of an aircraft, then you must choose aeronautical engineering.